Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce RTX 3070 Ti should theoretically be much superior to the GeForce RTX 4070 Ti overall. (explain)
+Memory BandwidthIn theory, the GeForce RTX 3070 Ti will be 21% quicker than the GeForce RTX 4070 Ti overall, because of its greater data rate. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce RTX 4070 Ti is superior to the GeForce RTX 3070 Ti, by a large margin. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce RTX 4070 Ti is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison